MohammadB88/model-as-a-service/README.md

 # model-as-a-service
-This repository provides a step by step guide to building a 'Model as a Service' based on Red Hat products, *3scale* and *Single Sign-On*.
+This repository provides a step by step guide to building a 'Model as a Service' based on Red Hat products, *Openshift AI*, *3scale* and *Single Sign-On*.
 It is an extension of the work presented in [model-aas](https://github.com/rh-aiservices-bu/models-aas) with more detailed instructions.

-At the end, offer your users a portal through which they can register and get access keys to the models' endpoints.

-Although not a reference architecture (there are many ways to implement this type of solution), this can serve as a starting point to create such a service in your environment.

-Further implementation could feature quotas, rate limits, different plans, billing, ...

-**What This Project Is About**
-This project is like a **DIY guide** for building a secure, manageable **Machine Learning Model as a Service (MaaS)**,  essentially a web API that delivers predictions, using **Red Hat tools**.
+**Purpose of the Project**
-It walks you through deploying a model that users can access via a web portal, where they can sign up, get API keys, and interact with your model.
+This project is a walk-through for users to access deployed models on for example *Openshift AI* via a web portal, where they can sign up, get API keys, and interact with the provided models as backend products.
+It works very similar to how commercial APIs like OpenAI or Google Cloud operate.

-This Guide is an enhanced version of an earlier project (model-aas), with more detailed steps for easier understanding - especially if you’re learning or building a prototype.
+A user logs into the Developer Portal via SSO and creates an application, which automatically generates a model endpoint and API key.
+They use this key to send requests to the model, with 3scale validating access and monitoring usage.
+The model then returns predictions or results based on the requests.

 **Technologies Used**:
-  * **OpenShift** – to deploy your model
+  * **OpenShift AI** – to deploy your model
   * **3scale API Management** – to control, track, and limit access
   * **Single Sign-On (SSO)** – to manage secure user logins

-**What You’ll Build**
-By following this guide, you’ll have:
-  * A **Developer Portal** (a web interface for users)
-  * A system where users can:
-    - Sign up and log in securely
-    - Receive their own **API keys**
-    - Use your model safely via those keys

-**Optional Advanced Features You Can Add Later**
-  * **Quotas** – limit how much each user can access
-  * **Rate limits** – control how frequently requests are made
-  * **Access plans** – like free vs. paid tiers
-  * **Billing systems** – charge based on usage
-Similar to how commercial APIs like OpenAI or Google Cloud operate.

-**How It Works: The Flow**
-  1. A user visits the Developer Portal
-  2. They log in via SSO (Single Sign-On)
-  3. They receive an API key
-  4. They send requests to your model using the key
-  5. 3scale checks if they’re allowed and monitors usage
-  6. If permitted, the request reaches the model
-  7. The model returns a prediction/result

  **Core Components**
  This project is made up of *four* main components that work together to deliver your Machine Learning Model as a Service.